Estimated time to complete: 5 minutes

 - Start your trial on the ScaleGrid Console.

-- On the Getting Started page, select Redis™ as your database, AWS or Azure as your cloud, and then Bring Your Own Cloud (BYOC) as the plan and click the Connect Your Cloud button to setup your Cloud Profile.
+- On the Getting Started page, select Redis™ as your database, AWS, GCP or Azure as your cloud, and then Bring Your Own Cloud (BYOC) as the plan and click the Connect Your Cloud button to setup your Cloud Profile.

 All Bring Your Own Cloud plans must have a Cloud Profile created before you can create your deployment.
 This process takes only a couple minutes to set up, and you can create one for these cloud providers: